 One of the most common questions of dachshund owners is whether their dog will get along with a cat.
 Dogs and cats don’t have a good reputation for getting along.
-Thus the phrase “fighting like cats and dogs”.
+Thus the phrase “fighting like dogs and cats”.
 Some even believe that cats and dogs are natural enemies, destined by nature to hate each other.
 So are dachshunds good with cats?
-Let figure it out.
+Let’s figure it out.

-The fact is the dogs and cats can, and often become friends and companions.
-A well-socialized dog will get along just fine with cats in most circumstances.
-If the dog and cat are familiar with each other from a young age, they will likely have a good friendship.
+The fact is that dachshunds and cats can, and often become friends and companions.
+A well-socialized dachshund will get along just fine with cats in most circumstances.

 There are many aspects to consider to determine whether your dachshund and cat will get along with each other.
 The most important is the personality of both animals and their past experiences.
 If your dog has had bad experiences with cats before, he will probably act aggressively toward cats and the other way around.